 Silverthorne Attorneys is a personal injury law firm in Orange County whose top priority and singular focus is the people we represent.
 We work diligently to make sure that our clients are well taken care of and that their needs are not only met, but come first.
 Injured now?
 Do not hesitate to reach out to Silverthorne Attorneys for a free consultation.

 When a hit and run driver strikes your vehicle, the impact could damage your car and injure you and your family.
 If the injuries are serious, high medial bills, lost wages, and other long term expenses can change your standard of living for years to come.
-The hard consequences of a hit and run accident can seem unfair for an innocent injured party to bear.
+Our accident lawyer knows that the consequences of a hit and run accident can seem unfair for an innocent party to bear.
 But if you have the right coverage, your auto insurance company can rescue you from the financial burden.

 You probably know auto insurance basics: Collision coverage pays for damages to your car.
 Medical Payments coverage contributes to out of pocket medical expenses.
-But if you don’t fully understand your Uninsured Motorist coverage, you may not realize that it pays the injury-related damages you would be entitled to receive from the guy who left the scene.
+But if you don’t fully understand your Uninsured Motorist coverage, you may not realize that it pays injury-related damages you are suffering from.

 A Hit and Run Driver is an Uninsured Motorist

 California Uninsured Motorist Coverage is optional; but if you have it on your policy, it may eliminate the concerns traditionally associated with hit and run accidents.
 As the name implies, the UM coverage will pay for damages caused by an “uninsured motorist.”
 But the auto policy’s definition of an uninsured motorist also includes, “…a hit-and-run vehicle whose owner or operator cannot be identified…”